cider-ci/cider-ci_user-interface/README.md

 The application will try to open a connection to the configured message broker.
 It will continue when in `development` or `test` environment with a warning (to the console and log) if the connection could not be established.

-Message producers are always used if the connection to the broker could be established.

-Message consumers are bound if and only if `MESSAGING_BIND_CONSUMERS` is set and not blank!
-It is advisable to bind the consumers in a second process during development, e.g.

-    MESSAGING_BIND_CONSUMERS=true rails c

 ## License